lishiyong110/vLLM-Kunlun/README.md

 ## Contribute to vLLM Kunlun

-If you're interested in contributing to this project, please read [Contributing to vLLM Kunlun](CONTRIBUTING.md) to vLLM Kunlun.
+If you're interested in contributing to this project, please read [Contributing](CONTRIBUTING.md) to vLLM Kunlun.

 ## Star History 🔥